 Anatomy of A Florida Real Estate Closing

-The closing agent (after verifying the Closing Disclosure has been provided to the borrower 3 days before the closing - see below) gathers all of the necessary documentation from both the buyer and the seller, including a Deed, Affidavits and a Bill of Sale.
-The closing agent will ensure that all necessary papers are signed, witnessed, notarized and recorded and that the funds are disbursed to the seller, real estate agents, insurance companies and, in some instances, the lender.
+The closing agent (after verifying the Closing Disclosure has been provided to the borrower 3 days before the closing - see below) gathers all of the necessary documentation from both the buyer and the seller, including the Deed, Affidavits and a Bill of Sale.
+The closing agent ensures that all necessary papers are signed, witnessed, notarized and recorded and that the funds are disbursed to the seller, real estate agents, insurance companies, inspection company, surveyor, and, in some instances, the lender.

 In general, the buyer is required to bring to the closing a certified bank check or by wire transfer.
 The exact dollar amount necessary to close the transaction will be provided to the buyer 3 days before the closing (See the Closing Disclosure).

-At the closing, the closing agent will explain each and every charge before any money is transferred and the transaction closes.
-Once the transaction closes, the closing agent will then send the Deed to recording in the Public records for the county in which the property is located.
+At the closing table, the closing agent will explain the documents being signed and each and every charge on the disclosure form before any money is transferred and the transaction closes.
+Once the transaction closes, the closing agent will then send the Deed and Mortgage to recording in the Public records for the county in which the property is located.
 At closing, the parties sometimes execute a tax reproration agreement to cover the contingency that the actual real estate taxes are greater or less than the amount collected at the closing.

 The Settlement Statement (Commonly Known As A "Closing Statement" or "HUD-1") Is No Longer Being Used For Residential Purchase Transactions Involving A Federally Insured Mortgage